jh22d/Beijing-AirWatch/README.md

-# STAT301-project-jh
-This is the group project for STAT301
+# This is a predictive study on PM 2.5 level in Beijing, China